FarihaTasheem/arm/README.md

 # TO ADD ONTO GOOGLE DOC

 ##for xJ2 and yJ2
--r = hypotenuse
+- r = hypotenuse
--due to SOHCAHTOA, the adjacent length is rCosθ2 (hypotenuese x cosangle) --> adjacent length is the x coordinate -due to SOHCAHTOA, the opposite length is rSinθ2(hypotenuese x sinangle) --> opposite length is the y coordinate
+- due to SOHCAHTOA, the adjacent length is rCosθ2 (hypotenuese x cosangle) --> adjacent length is the x coordinate
+- due to SOHCAHTOA, the opposite length is rSinθ2(hypotenuese x sinangle) --> opposite length is the y coordinate